usdivad/ada_sib/overall_notes.md

 Is this a race?
 In some ways.
 I wanna beat T to the chase Man I am vain.
 Embrace it!
+Embrace the race to the chase

+Figure out workflow esp on Sibelius.
+Just make sure it's always musical!!
+Methodical

+There's no huge rush; it's all in your mind mind mind Leave it all behind hind hind

 #Ideas